top of page

 You can keep up to date with news about the South East Bus Festival, by visiting the event's Facebook page.

-As well as postings giving lots of useful information, details of vehicle entries are published as they are received, so take a look at the page and 'like' it to receive updates on your wall.
+As well as postings giving lots of useful information, details of vehicle entries are published as they are received, so take a look at the page and 'like' it to receive notifications of updates.

 You'll find it at @southeastbusfestival or click the Facebook icon at the top of this page.